FlowShield/DeCA/README.md

 # System architecture
 DeCA proposed a decentralized PKI framework named DeCA by using IPFS and FVM technology, This framework provides data synchronization, hidden synchronization strategy and low-latency synchronization of basic data among decentralized CA groups.
-The certificate is stored in IPFS by using the characteristics of IPFS, and cannot be tampered with, thus effectively preventing the third party from attacking.
+The certificate is stored in decentralize storage by using the characteristics of IPFS and FVM, and cannot be tampered with, thus effectively preventing the third party from attacking.
 ![image](https://user-images.githubusercontent.com/52234994/192089294-d5891f90-16ac-497d-9efe-a09eb38b0ced.png)

 # Get Start